COVID-19: Increased testing will enable understanding of burden – NCDC

 She said that increase in confirmed cases remained a cause for concern.

-“There is therefore need for stricter adherence to nonh-parmaceutical interventions such as proper use of face masks, frequent handwashing and maintenance of physical distance of at least two meters.
+“There is, therefore, a need for stricter adherence to none-pharmaceutical interventions such as proper use of face masks, frequent handwashing, and maintenance of physical distance of at least two meters.

 “At NCDC, we continued our operations even throughout the Yuletide.